DiviProject/Divi/documentation/FORKING.md

 1. `configure.ac`
 2. `clientversion.h`

-Changing values in those files is sufficient
+Changing values in those files is sufficient to get new version.